I became insane with long intervals of horrible sanity.

 I of course prefer What's Opera Doc!

 It's getting late and this is getting long.
 I better get on to Supercute.
 Supercute always have had their own voice.
 They are a teen girl band that will do songs comparing candy and drug addiction and then cover Led Zeppelin.
 They have a wonderful sense of irony without being at all affected or infected by hipsterism.
 Disney Channel could never figure them out, well except for the Phineas & Ferb but they'd make perfect sense to Daniel Pinkwater.
 They could have walked right out of one of his YA novels.
 They are the Dada Wild Ducks.
-I don't think they are great of a kid's band or that they have potential; I love as they are right now.
+I don't think they are great for a kid's band or that they have potential; I love as they are right now.
 They have more originality, more of a voice, than most of the musicians I heard and see.

 Rachel and Julia have started a side project, Terry Tinsel, a tribute band to Gary Glitter.
 Yes two teenage girls have a tribute band to a 1970s glam rocker who is a convicted sex offender, a pedophile.
 As they said, "He did very bad things, we're a tribute to his music."
 They can separate the two.
 It is amazing how many adults can't.
-And of course can you get more dada than that?
+Can you get more dada than that?
 And this isn't done with a wink and a nudge.
 It isn't quite played straight either.
 They know they are being absurd but that isn't why they are doing it.
 They achieve balance, and that's art.

 The last band, the headliner was Smoosh.
 Apparently they are well known.
 Their drummer was the back cover girl of the magazine.
 They were at South by Southwest.
 How do I know that?
 Two obsessive fans were talking about it near me.
 The two obsessive fans were not teenage girls.
 They were not teenage boys.
 They were middle-aged men.
 They remind me of many obsessive fans that I'd see.
-They not only list every song being played they discus where they've heard them before.
+They not only list every song being played they discuss where they've heard them before.
 What the stage patter was the last time they played it.
 They got excited because they heard a drum rhythm they hadn't heard before.
 I found it all a bit creepy.
 Oh and one was very tall and moved his way to the front when they came on.
 He announced to the world, "This is the band we are here to see and I don't care whose view I block" As you can see there was no stage so I stood a bit off to the side; Not him.
 Remember this guy is around 40.

 I found him so oft-putting that I was prejudiced against the band.
 My first reaction was that they were generic and not interesting.
 But I listened some more and realized that wasn't true.
 They don't connect with me like Supercute.
 They don't have the spark of originality as Puta da Cava, but they were the most professional sounding band there and the smoothest musicians.
 I'll give them another chance.